hogaFarming/hogafarming.github.com/README.md

 hogafarming.github.com
 ======================
-Hi,this is Hoga trying to build a blog.
+Hi,this is Hoga trying to build his website.
 : )